Specifications

 Raspiboy becomes much easier to judge once it is forced into the same room as Circuit Sword, D-28S, and D008.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Raspiboy versus Circuit Sword is interesting because better value is the obvious angle.
-Compared with Raspiboy, Circuit Sword makes the more obvious play for readers who care about better value.
+If Raspiboy feels almost right but not quite, Circuit Sword is the sort of nearby detour that can completely change the shortlist.
 Raspiboy versus D-28S is interesting because better value is the obvious angle.
-D-28S sits close enough to Raspiboy to make the comparison meaningful, but different enough to sharpen the buying decision.
+Compared with Raspiboy, D-28S makes the more obvious play for readers who care about better value.
 Raspiboy versus D008 is interesting because better value is the obvious angle.
-More importantly, compared with Raspiboy, D008 makes the more obvious play for readers who care about better value.
+D008 sits close enough to Raspiboy to make the comparison meaningful, but different enough to sharpen the buying decision.

 Raspiboy does not publish a perfect battery-and-cooling story, but daily usability still shows up in the surrounding physical details.

 Physically, the device is outlined by 141 mm x 134 mm x 27 mm.
 This is where you start picturing whether it is truly pocketable, only jacket-safe, or clearly a bag companion.
-The best portable devices earn their place in a routine.
-They are easy to reach for, easy to trust, and easy to put back down without feeling delicate.
+A handheld is only as portable as the friction it introduces.
+Too heavy, too hot, too awkward, and even strong specs start feeling theoretical.

 The port and expansion picture is part of the hidden quality of a handheld.
 A device can look attractive until you realize the storage, charging, or output setup keeps boxing you into narrower habits.

 Raspiboy leaves the strongest impression when you frame it as a recommendation for players who care about nostalgia, portability, and quick pick-up sessions.
-That is also what turns the buying advice from noise into something useful.
+That is the lens that makes the strengths feel intentional instead of accidental.

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The practical feature mix still gives it a recognizable lane.